Fostering in North Lincolnshire

 Private Fostering

-A private fostering arrangement is made without the involvement of the local authority by someone other than a parent or ‘connected person’ wishing to care for a child under the age of 16 for 28 days or more.
+A private fostering arrangement is made without the involvement of the local authority by someone other than a parent or ‘connected person’ wishing to care for a child under the age of 16 years (under 18, if disabled) for more than 28 days in a row .
 It is imperative that the local authority is informed of these arrangements to ensure a suitable placement and the safety of the young individual.

 What is Kinship care?